Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-\tit{Role of textual keywords} We compare the proposed CLIP-based textual keywords with existing alternatives: tags extracted from a Faster R-CNN detector trained on Visual Genome~\cite{krishnavisualgenome} (used, among others, in OSCAR) and tags extracted from a ResNeXt-152 C4, trained on the same data used in VinVL.
-Results are reported in Table~\ref{tab:keywords}, in which we train separate models with different keywords, on COCO only.
-As it can be seen, employing tags extracted from a CLIP-based model improves caption quality on both COCO and nocaps, bringing an improvement of around 0.8 CIDEr points with respect to the existing alternatives.
-This further confirms the appropriateness of using large-scale multi-modal models as a bridge between vision and language.
+\tit{Comparison with other keywords strategies} We compare the proposed retrieval-based textual keywords with existing alternatives: tags extracted from Faster R-CNN trained on Visual Genome~\citep{krishnavisualgenome} and tags extracted from a ResNeXt-152 C4, trained on the same data used in VinVL.
+Results are reported in Table~\ref{tab:keywords} using both Tiny and Base versions, in which we train separate models with different keywords on COCO only, thus in a purely limited in-domain setting where transfer from web sources is not allowed.
+This choice is motivated by computational requirements, as the cost of running object detectors on large-scale data would have been intractable.
+As semantic transfer from web sources is not allowed, this setting is also less favorable for the proposed retrieval-based strategy.
+Employing the proposed tag approach, however, improves caption quality on both COCO and nocaps according to all metrics, bringing an improvement on the COCO dataset of around 0.8 and 1.4 CIDEr points respectively for the Tiny and Base versions.